maaztariqbhatti/Portfolio/README.md

 # Portfolio
-This repository contains some of my personal projects related to machine learning and pattern recognition
+This repository contains a few of my personal projects.